Looking for an easy DIY you can finish in a weekend on a budget? This painted concrete patio project is so simple and easy to create.

 Can we still be friends if I show you this?

 Our house doesn’t have a garage.
-Instead, we have a carport attached to the back of the house.
+Instead, we have a carport attached to the back of the house with this small patio in the front.
 For more days of my life than I can count, I have pulled into this driveway and parked in this carport and opened and shut the car door and looked at this.

 Yards and yards and yards of concrete with leftover paint stains and years of wear and tear and more miles on it than a Rand McNally atlas.